-The light field is a well known image based rendering technique.
-It uses a set of rays commonly stored in a 2D array of images to represent a scene.
-Each ray in the light field can be indexed by an integer 4-tuple (s,t,u,v), where (s,t) is the image index and (u,v) is the pixel index within a image.
+Light fields provide an image-based representation that uses a set of rays to describe a scene in place of explicit geometry.
+A light field is commonly stored as a 2D array of images.
+Each pixel in the image can be indexed as an integer 4-tuple (s, t, u, v), where (s, t) is the image index in the array and (u, v) is the pixel index in the image.